Ring out a slowly dying cause,

 – A stanza of the poem In Memoriam, by Lord Alfred Tennyson.

 Ever since Google announced it would make HTML5 the default experience in Chrome, and start blocking Flash by the end of this year, many organizations have been wondering why.
-One of the reasons these organizations sympathize with Flash is because of their Flash-based e-learning courses.
-Now that these courses won’t work on many browsers and devices, they need to be converted into a compatible format; which is HTML5.
+One of the reasons these organizations require Flash is because of their Flash-based e-learning courses.
+Now that these courses won’t work on many browsers and devices, Flash eLearning courses need to be converted into a compatible format; which is HTML5.
 So to understand the exodus toward HTML5, I’ve listed a few disadvantages of Flash and the advantages of HTML5 from the perspective of e-learning accessibility.

 Disadvantages of Adobe Flash